Soft pineapple cookies smell like heaven on a plate and are melt-in-your-mouth delicious.

 Combine the wet ingredients.
-First, you’ll cream the butter and sugar in a stand mixer until smooth followed by the egg, vanilla and crushed pineapple, mixing until just combines.
+First, you’ll cream the butter and sugar in a stand mixer (or a mixing bowl with a handheld electric mixer) until smooth followed by the egg, vanilla and crushed pineapple, mixing until just combines.

 Add the dry ingredients.
-Next, you’ll mix the dry ingredients in a separate bowl and slowly add them in until everything is just combined.
+Next, you’ll mix the dry ingredients in a separate bowl.
+With the mixer on low speed, slowly add them in until everything is just combined.

 Scoop and bake.
 Next, you’ll scoop the dough into balls and place them on a cookie sheet.
-Bake 8-10 minutes until golden brown.
+Bake 8-10 minutes until the bottom edges are starting to turn golden brown.
 Allow them to cool.

 Add the icing.
-Last, you’ll make a simple icing by whisking together pineapple juice and powdered sugar.
-Dip the cookie into the icing and return them to the drying rack so it can harden.
+Last, you’ll make a simple icing by whisking together pineapple juice and powdered sugar in a small bowl.
+Dip the top of each cookie into the icing and return them to a wire rack so it can harden.